You have a great welder.

 A folding trailer ramp gate demands more work and effort but is a neat idea.

-If you are doing a lot of driving down the highway and are worried that four or five foot of ramp gate up in the air will cause too much wind resistance.
+If you’re doing a lot of highway driving.
+And worry that four or five foot of ramp gate up in the air will cause too much wind resistance.

 A ramp that folds in two would cut down on the wind resistance by about 25-30%.